 The fireworks display costs approximately 700,000 euros which is far less expensive than that of New Year’s Eve in London (2.3 million euros for 11 minutes) and Dubai (5.3 million euros).

 Each year a theme is set for the 35 minute-long fireworks display: “The Disco Years” in 2012, “Liberty, Equality, Fraternity” in 2013, “War and Peace” in 2014… In 2015 the theme will be “Paris accueille le monde” (Paris welcomes the world) which echoes the upcoming Climate Change Conference which will be hosted by the French capital in December 2015.

 Where are the best places to view the Bastille Day fireworks in Paris?

 Undeniably, the best spot to admire the fireworks display lit from the Eiffel Tower is at the Champ-de-Mars.
-If you don’t mind to be part of a huge crowd of 800,000, it is better to arrive early from 2-3pm.
+If you don’t mind being part of a huge crowd of 800,000, it is better to arrive early from 2-3 pm.

 The Eiffel Tower can be seen from many squares, streets and bridges all across Paris.
 Therefore the fireworks display can be enjoyed from places that are not over-crowded such as the Champ-de-Mars and the Trocadéro.

 Many bridges spanning the Seine offer great views of the Eiffel Tower, near or far: Pont des Invalides, Pont Alexandre III, Pont de la Concorde and even Pont-Neuf.
 If you choose to view the display from one of these bridges, make sure to arrive early to get to the perfect place!

 One of the best options is to book a dinner cruise on a boat navigating on the Seine River that night.

 All the Parisian terraces that have a view of the Eiffel Tower should be recommended (Montparnasse Tower, Hyatt Hotel in Porte Maillot, Quai Branly museum…).